 Many authors since the early days of quantum mechanics have played around with the notion that consciousness holds the key for understanding the collapse of the wave function.
-However, such an idea seems to suggest that consciousness lays outside of the quantum realm.
+However, such an idea seems to suggest that consciousness lies outside of the quantum realm.
 This fact, together with an absence of a formal model for the alleged interaction between consciousness and the material world, has contributed to the lack of popularity of theories in which "consciousness causes the collapse of the wave function."

-In this paper we have shown that it is possible to provide such a model in a fully materialistic framework.
+In this paper we have shown that it is possible to provide such a model.
 For this purpose, we have turned to IIT, which maintains that consciousness depends upon integration of information of a system and provides a clear way to measure it.
-However, our approach does not depend on IIT being the correct theory of consciousness: as long as there is a physical property upon which consciousness depends, and which can be measured, then we can use such a property as a collapse operator in order to construct a consciousness-based CSL model.
+However, it is worth stressing once again that our approach does not depend on IIT being the correct theory of consciousness; we have merely employed it for illustrative purposes.
+All our model requires is the construction of an operator that measures consciousness.
+As long as there is a physical property upon which consciousness depends, and which can be measured, then we can use such a property as a collapse operator in order to construct a consciousness-based CSL model.

 It is worth noting that the standard choice for a collapse operator, in terms of position, is of course well justified by observations, but lacks an explanation or an independent motivation.
-In our proposal, in contrast, the fact that we never observe superpositions in the position of macroscopic objects is simply a contingent fact, derived from the cognitive architecture that happens to gives rise to consciousness in our case.
-The collapse term is "cooked" to get rid of superpositions of conscious states, but the idea that consciousness causes the collapse of the wave function is motivated independently.
+In our proposal, in contrast, the fact that we never observe superpositions in the position of macroscopic objects is simply a contingent fact, derived from the cognitive architecture that happens to give rise to consciousness in our case.
+The collapse term is "cooked" to get rid of superpositions of conscious states, but the idea that consciousness "causes" the collapse of the wave function is motivated independently.